Updated: May 12

 Your guests will love reading personal and funny stories about the two of you.
 Try including extra details you may have typically skimmed over.

-Visit our wedding website for throwbacks as early as 2010: https://balfanzkoblitzwedding.minted.us/
+You can visit mine and Jordan's wedding website for throwbacks as early as 2010: https://balfanzkoblitzwedding.minted.us/

 4. Order of Events - Start the Timeline